genexuslabs/DotNetClasses/README.md

 ## How to build a specific project?
 - ```dotnet build project.csproj```

-## How to copy assemblies to build directory?
+## How to test your changes with a GeneXus installation?
 - ```dotnet msbuild /t:build;CopyAssemblies DotNetStandardClasses.sln```

 It compiles the solution and copies the .NET assemblies to the folder build/**gxnet/bin**.